Sous-Chefs-Boneyard/selinux_policy/documentation/resource_install.md

 # selinux_policy_install

-Installs the required packages and tools to setup a working SELinux enironment.
+Installs the required packages and tools to setup a working SELinux environment.
 A reboot may be required to fully enable SELinux.

 ## Actions